The Bankrate promise

 As long as you have medical payments coverage or personal injury protection as part of your car insurance policy, your insurer will typically cover the cost of going to the hospital in an ambulance after you’re involved in a car accident regardless of fault.
 If you do not have this type of coverage and weren’t at fault, the at-fault driver’s bodily injury coverage should pick up the tab for the cost of the ambulance ride.

 What car insurance coverage covers ambulance rides?

 - At-fault driver’s bodily injury liability: If another driver is at fault in the accident, their bodily injury liability coverage should pay for your ambulance ride.
-This is mandatory coverage in most states, so you can expect most drivers to carry it.
+This is mandatory coverage in most states.

-- Medical payments coverage: MedPay is optional coverage in many states, but can be a great way to pay for an ambulance ride if you have it on your policy.
+- Medical payments coverage: Medical payments coverage is optional coverage in many states (and required in a few), but this coverage can be a great way to pay for an ambulance ride if you have it on your policy.
 It may also cover your ambulance costs if you are in an accident when riding a bike, walking or are a passenger in someone else’s car.

-- Uninsured/underinsured motorist coverage (UM/UIM): About one in eight drivers is estimated to be on the road illegally without insurance.
-If you are in an accident with an uninsured or underinsured driver, you may need UM/UIM coverage.
+- Uninsured and underinsured motorist coverage (UM/UIM): About one in eight drivers is estimated to be on the road illegally without insurance.
+You may need UM/UIM coverage to protect you in case you are involved in an accident with an uninsured or underinsured driver.
 This type of insurance kicks in when the other driver is at fault, but uninsured, and could help pay for some of your medical care, including the ambulance ride.